-- 1. Application for Federal Assistance, i.e., Standard Form 424 - a.
-A completed and dated Application for Federal Assistance form that is signed by an authorized State agency official.
-Complete the Budget Information for Construction Programs (SF 424C) form.
-The budget forms are available on the Internet at: http://apply07.grants.gov/apply/FormLinks?family=15. - b.
-When developing your budget, keep in mind that financial assistance awards and subawards are subject to the Federal cost principles in Title 2 CFR 200, as applicable to the recipient organization type. - c.
-Do not include other Federal sources of funding, requested or approved, in the total entered in the "Federal" funding box on the Application for Federal Assistance form.
-Enter only the amount being requested under this program in the "Federal" funding box.
-Include any other Federal sources of funding in the total funding entered in the "Other" box. - d.
+Complete the Budget Information for Construction Programs (SF-424C) form or submit the equivalent or greater level of information in another format.
+The budget forms are available on the Internet at https://fawiki.fws.gov/display/WTK/Forms.
+When developing your budget, keep in mind that financial assistance awards and subawards are subject to the Federal cost principles in Title 2 of the Code of Federal Regulations Part 200, as applicable to the recipient organization type.
+Links to the full text of the Federal cost principles are available on the Internet at 2 CFR 200.47.

 Multiple Federal Funding Sources: If the project budget includes multiple Federal funding sources, you must show the funds being requested from this Federal program separately from any other requested/secured Federal sources of funding on the budget form.
 For example, enter the funds being requested from this Federal program in the first row of the Budget Summary section of the form and then enter funding related to other Federal programs in the subsequent row(s).
 Be sure to enter each Federal program's CFDA number in the corresponding fields on the form.
 The CFDA number for this Federal program appears on the first page of this funding opportunity.

-2. Budget Justification
+D. Budget Justification